scala/docs.scala-lang/scala3/contribute-to-docs.md

 ### How can I contribute?
-In general, there is many different ways you could help us:
+In general, there are many ways you can help us:

 - **Confused about something in any of the docs?** Open an issue.
 - **Found something not up-to-date?** Open an issue or create a PR.